 Use the mailto: prefix in the URL but not in the link text.

-In most cases, set links to open in the same window.
+Set links to open in the same browser window or tab by default.
 This prevents users from becoming disoriented and allows them to use the ‘back’ button if needed.
+This is the default behaviour for links created using the

 - logging on to a secure website